Noise-induced shallow circuits and absence of barren plateaus: Results

 for some constant $b\in (0,1)$ that is independent of the state $\rho$.
 This implies that also $|\Tr(P \Phi^{\mathrm{dep}}(\rho - \sigma))|$ is bounded from above by $O(\sqrt{n} b^{L})$, for any two states $\rho$ and $\sigma$ and any Pauli operator $P$.
 We refer to Section~\ref{subsub:tracedep} for a concise derivation of Eq.~\eqref{eq:dep}.
 What is notable about this expression is that a {\em single} state---the maximally-mixed state---is the `limit' to which all circuits affected by depolarizing noise converge, independent of what gates are actually in the circuit, or its input state.
-The depolarizing noise assumption, if true, enormously constrains noisy quantum algorithms outputting expectation values and without access to fresh auxiliary qubits: to perform useful computation, they should be executable within $O(\log(n))$ depth.
-According to Eq.~\eqref{eq:dep}, any noisy circuit with depth larger than $O(\log(n))$ cannot be efficiently distinguished by the maximally mixed state.
-Thus, for estimating Pauli expectation values $P$ up to inverse polynomial error, one can always output the fixed quantity $\Tr(P \,\mathbb{I}/2^n)=0$.
-If the depth is $O(\log(n)^{1/\mathrm{D}})$, where $\mathrm{D}$ is the spatial dimensionality of the circuit, then Pauli expectation values of any quantum circuit interspersed with depolarizing noise can be computed efficiently by standard light-cone arguments (if the observable is local) or by exploiting the fact that Pauli expectation values are exponentially suppressed with the Pauli weight (if the observable is global).
-For one-dimensional architectures, this provides an efficient classical simulation algorithm to estimate Pauli expectation values of any circuit under depolarizing noise at any depth~\footnote{However, for spatial dimension $\mathrm{D}>1$, if the depth is between $O(\log(n)^{1/\mathrm{D}})$ and $O(\log(n))$, to our knowledge it is not yet known whether there is an efficient classical simulation algorithm.}.
+The depolarizing noise assumption, if true, enormously constraints noisy quantum algorithms outputting expectation values and without access to fresh auxiliary qubits: to perform useful computation, they should be executable within $O(\log(n))$ depth.
+According to Eq.~\eqref{eq:dep}, any noisy circuit with depth larger than $O(\log(n))$ cannot be efficiently distinguished from the maximally mixed state.
+Consequently, when estimating Pauli expectation values with inverse polynomial accuracy, one can always output the fixed quantity $\Tr(P \, \mathbb{I}/2^n) = 0$.

+For circuits with depth $O(1)$ in the number of qubits, in any spatial dimensionality (including all-to-all connectivity), Pauli expectation values of quantum circuits interspersed with depolarizing noise can be computed efficiently.
+This can be achieved either through standard light-cone arguments (if the observable is local) or by leveraging the fact that Pauli expectation values are exponentially suppressed with the Pauli weight (if the observable is global).
+More generally, if the circuit depth is $O(\log(n)^{1/\mathrm{D}})$, where $\mathrm{D}$ is the spatial dimensionality of the circuit, then Pauli expectation values can still be efficiently computed using the same methods.
+In particular, for one-dimensional architectures, this provides an efficient classical simulation algorithm to estimate Pauli expectation values for any circuit under depolarizing noise, regardless of depth.

 However, one could justifiably raise concerns about this conclusion on physical grounds.
 First, the noise in real hardware is not necessarily depolarizing or even unital~\cite{Kandala,GoogleSupremacy,Chirolli_2008,Pino}; secondly, even a slight departure from the depolarizing noise assumption causes the picture to change dramatically.
 For instance, consider the single-qubit dephasing noise $\mathcal{D}$, which acts as $\mathcal{D}(\rho)=(1-p) \rho+p \operatorname{diag}(\rho_{0,0}, \rho_{1,1})$ for some $p\in [0,1]$.
 Dephasing noise preserves the diagonal elements of its input and thus still falls within the category of unital noise.
 Now, consider a three-qubit circuit consisting of $L$ consecutive layers of Toffoli gates interspersed with layers of dephasing noise: this noisy circuit acts as the identity on the input states $\rho_0 = \ketbra{0,0,0}{0,0,0}$ and $\sigma_0 = \ketbra{1,0,0}{1,0,0}$, no matter how deep it is.
 For these two input states, Eq.~\eqref{eq:dep} does not hold.
 This example illustrates the impossibility of drawing any conclusions about expectation values like $\Tr(Z_1 \Phi(\rho))$ that depend only on the {\em depth} of the circuit---when the noise is non-depolarizing, the actual gates in the circuit, as well as the input state $\rho$, can affect the result very much.